iqbal-ahsan/uri-sql/README.md

 # uri
-where i learn problem solving with real life problem. peace
+Where I learn problem-solving with real-life problems.\n Peace